WestleyArgentum/westleyargentum.github.io/source/_posts/2015-01-02-groups-most-satisfied-with-congress.markdown

 -------

-If you're interested in hacking on civic data and [Julia](http://julialang.org/), check out the source for [this visualization](https://github.com/WestleyArgentum/groups-most-satisfied-with-congress), as well as [OpenSecrets.jl](https://github.com/WestleyArgentum/OpenSecrets.jl) and [SunlightAPIs.jl](https://github.com/WestleyArgentum/SunlightAPIs.jl)
+If you're interested in hacking on civic data with [Julia](http://julialang.org/), check out the source for [this visualization](https://github.com/WestleyArgentum/groups-most-satisfied-with-congress), as well as [OpenSecrets.jl](https://github.com/WestleyArgentum/OpenSecrets.jl) and [SunlightAPIs.jl](https://github.com/WestleyArgentum/SunlightAPIs.jl)